cathreya/percolation-centrality/README.md

 ## Run

-The helper script `run.py` can be used to execute the existing programs.
+The helper script `run.py` can be used to execute the programs on a Linux Environment.
 ```
 usage: run.py [-h] [-a ALGO] [-d DATASET] [-o OUTFILE] [-t THREADS] [-g] [-r]